R-miss-tastic/website/content/bibliography.md

       </div>
       <div class="collapse show" data-parent="#accordion">
         <div class="card-body">
-          Inspired by <a href="https://cran.r-project.org/web/views/MissingData.html" target="_blank">CRAN Task View on Missing Data</a> and a <a href="http://journal-sfds.fr/article/view/681" target="_blank">review of Imbert & Villa-Vialaneix</a> on handling missing values (2018, written in French) we organized our selection of relevant references on missing values by different topics.
+          <p align="justify">Inspired by <a href="https://cran.r-project.org/web/views/MissingData.html" target="_blank">CRAN Task View on Missing Data</a> and a <a href="http://journal-sfds.fr/article/view/681" target="_blank">review of Imbert & Villa-Vialaneix</a> on handling missing values (2018, written in French) we organized our selection of relevant references on missing values by different topics.</p>
         </div>
       </div>
     </div>